Varley O'Connor's fifth novel, The Welsh Fasting Girl, was published by Bellevue Literary Press on May 7, 2019.

 She has taught writing and literature at Irvine, Hofstra University, Brooklyn College, Marymount Manhattan College, the North Carolina Writers’ Network, and for the Squaw Valley Community of Writers’ Summer Conference.

-In fall 2007 Varley O’Connor joined the faculty at Kent State University, where in addition to undergraduate creative writing, she teaches fiction and creative nonfiction writing in the Northeast Ohio Universities Consortium MFA program.
+From 2007 to 2019, Varley O’Connor taught fiction and creative nonfiction writing at Kent State University, and for the Northeast Ohio Universities Consortium MFA program.